Dance forms of Andhra Pradesh: Andhra Natyam

-Bhamakalpam
+Bhamakalapam

 Bhama refers to Satyabhama, Krishna's beautiful but jealous wife and kalapam means complaint or argument.
 Bhamakalpam is both a theatre form (like Gollakalpam) and a drama.
 The drama was created by Siddhendra Yogi in the 17th century for the devotional use of Kuchipudi performers.
 The theatre is performed by several troupes in Andhra Pradesh and is a fine example of the feminine movements in dance (lasya) as opposed to the masculine tandava movements of Kathakali and Yakshagana.

 Burrakatha

 Burrakatha is the new name (twentieth century) for the theatre known as Jangam Katha.
 The jangams were wandering Shiva worshippers.

 Burra refers to the tambura, a musical instrument played by the main storyteller.
 The main performer narrates a story, plays music, and dances to it.
 The co-performers play drums and address him constantly and enrich certain events in the story with their short sentences.
 It is one of janapada Kalalu.